Loena Hendrickx: 2025–2026 season: Comeback, Milano Cortina Olympics, and retirement

 Hendrickx resumed training after her surgery.
 In an interview in early July, she said that while she was still avoiding one jump which she had often hurt her ankle performing, she was happy with the results of her surgery, and she was focusing on the upcoming ISU Skate to Milano competition, where she hoped to win a second Olympic quota for Belgium.
 At Skate to Milano, she won the bronze medal along with an Olympic quota.
 In an interview following the event, she said, "The goal for tonight to get my tickets for Milan, and I did it so now I'm very happy...
 I'm proud of myself because seven months ago, I had surgeries, so it wasn't easy and especially to come back in such a short time, I think it's just amazing and something to be proud of."

 In November, Hendrickx captured the bronze medal at 2025 NHK Trophy.
 The skater stated she was disappointed with her short program, but that the fans kept her going.
 “I really want to work on my short program so that I have less stress and less fear,” said Hendrickx regarding preparation for her next event in Finland.
 “I really hope I can perform a good short there and that’s the main goal."
+At the 2025 Finlandia Trophy, Hendrickx ranked tenth out of eleven competitors in the short program following an error-filled performance.
+She then withdrew before the free skate, citing illness and a lack of proper nutrition leading up to the competition.

+In January, Hendrickx competed at the 2026 European Championships in Sheffield, South Yorkshire, England.
+During the short program, she took a fall on a planned triple flip and lost points in grade of execution on her attempted triple Lutz-triple toe combination.
+She ultimately placed fifth in that segment but delivered an overall solid free skate where she placed third.
+During her free skate, she improvised a new jump layout after turning her opening triple-triple combination into a triple-double, to avoid repeating a double jump more times than the rules allowed.
+She moved up to second place overall to win the silver medal.